Loans

 Eligibility Criteria:

-• Must file a FAFSA and have official EFC.
+• Must file a FAFSA.

-• Must be enrolled in a minimum of 6 semester-based credits as an undergraduate
+• Must be enrolled in a minimum of 6 semester-based credits as an undergraduate.

 • Interest is paid for by the federal government while the student is in school.